 Why are HRAs a good choice for nonprofit organizations?

 While HRAs are an excellent health benefits solution for organizations of all sizes and types, they have a few special perks that make them an even more attractive choice for nonprofit organizations.

 Benefits on a budget

 Another substantial advantage HRAs have for nonprofit organizations is their flexibility.
-Each employee can use the benefit differently, and can even sign up for an individual insurance plan that meets their unique healthcare needs.
+Each employee can use the benefit differently and can even sign up for an individual insurance plan that meets their unique healthcare needs.

 Fast and easy to administer

-Finally, HRAs are quick and easy to set up and administer every month, especially if you utilize an automated software solution like PeopleKeep.
+Finally, HRAs are quick and easy to set up and administer monthly, especially if you utilize an automated software solution like PeopleKeep.
 With our software services to help you make reimbursements and our award-winning customer support team to answer your questions, you'll only need a few minutes every month to administer your own HRA.

-HRAs are a great option for nonprofit organizations struggling with the costs, time requirements, and other limitations of group health plans.
+HRAs and health stipends are great options for nonprofit organizations struggling with the costs, time requirements, and other limitations of group health plans.

 With an HRA, you can control the benefits costs, provide value to employees regardless of your organization's size or budget, and outsource administration requirements to a software provider.

-This article was originally published on March 9, 2016.
-It was last updated July 7, 2021.
+This blog article was originally published on March 9, 2016.
+It was last updated on July 14, 2022.